boris-kz/CogAlg/README.md

-### Quantifying match and miss between variables
+### Atomic comparison: quantifying match and miss between variables

-The purpose here is prediction, and predictive value is usually defined as [compressibility](https://en.wikipedia.org/wiki/Algorithmic_information_theory).
-Which is perfectly fine, but existing methods only compute compression per sequence of inputs.
-To enable more incremental selection and scalable search, I quantify partial match between atomic inputs, vs. binary same | different choice for inputs within sequences.
-This is similar to the way Bayesian inference improved on classical logic, by quantifying probability vs. binary true | false values.
+First, we need to quantify predictive value.
+Algorithmic information theory defines it as compressibility of representation, which is perfectly fine.
+But compression is currently computed only for sequences of inputs, while I think a logical start is analog input digitization: a rock bottom of organic compression hierarchy.
+The next level is cross-comparison among resulting pixels, commonly known as edge detection, and higher levels will cross-compare resulting patterns.
+Partial match computed by comparison is a measure of compression.

 Partial match between two variables is a complementary of miss, in corresponding power of comparison:
 - Boolean match is AND and miss is XOR (two zero inputs form zero match and zero miss),